volatilityfoundation/volatility/README.txt

 linux_pslist_cache         - Gather tasks from the kmem_cache
 linux_pstree               - Shows the parent/child relationship between processes
-linux_psxview              - Find hidden processes with various process listings linux_recover_filesystem   - Gather active tasks by walking the task_struct->task list linux_route_cache          - Recovers the routing cache from memory linux_sk_buff_cache        - Recovers packets from the sk_buff kmem_cache
-linux_slabinfo             - Mimics /proc/slabinfo on a running machine
+linux_psxview              - Find hidden processes with various process listings linux_recover_filesystem   - Recovers the entire cached file system from memory linux_route_cache          - Recovers the routing cache from memory linux_sk_buff_cache        - Recovers packets from the sk_buff kmem_cache linux_slabinfo             - Mimics /proc/slabinfo on a running machine
-linux_strings              - Match physical offsets to virtual addresses (may take a while, VERY verbose) linux_threads              - No docs
-linux_tmpfs                - Recovers tmpfs filesystems from memory linux_truecrypt_passphrase - Recovers cached Truecrypt passphrases
-linux_vma_cache            - Gather VMAs from the vm_area_struct cache
-linux_volshell             - Shell in the memory image linux_yarascan             - A shell in the Linux memory image lsadump                    - Dump (decrypted) LSA secrets from the registry mac_adium                  - Gets memory maps of processes mac_apihooks               - Checks for API hooks in processes mac_apihooks_kernel        - Checks to see if system call and kernel functions are hooked mac_arp                    - Prints the arp table
+linux_strings              - Match physical offsets to virtual addresses (may take a while, VERY verbose) linux_threads              - Prints threads of processes linux_tmpfs                - Recovers tmpfs filesystems from memory linux_truecrypt_passphrase - Recovers cached Truecrypt passphrases linux_vma_cache            - Gather VMAs from the vm_area_struct cache linux_volshell             - Shell in the memory image linux_yarascan             - A shell in the Linux memory image lsadump                    - Dump (decrypted) LSA secrets from the registry mac_adium                  - Lists Adium messages mac_apihooks               - Checks for API hooks in processes mac_apihooks_kernel        - Checks to see if system call and kernel functions are hooked mac_arp                    - Prints the arp table